 Mr. Rogus and his wife reside in North Barrington, Illinois.
-He serves as the president of The Falls of Wynstone Homeowners Association.
+He is the president of The Falls of Wynstone Homeowners Association.

 Loyola University of Chicago, B.A., 1977, magna cum laude

 University of Illinois College of Law, J.D., 1980

 U.S. District Court, Northern District of Illinois, Trial Bar

 PUBLISHED APPELLATE OPINIONS

 Jaffee v Redmond, 518 US 1

 Sherman v Community Consolidated School District No. 21, 8 F3d 1160

 Apostol v Landau, 957 F2d 339

 McCormick v Maplehurst Winter Sports Ltd., 166 Ill.App3d 93